 4. Read to Them

-Reading is one of the most potent bonding experiences a parent and child can experience together.
+Reading is one of the most powerful bonding experiences a parent and child can experience together.
 Taking time to settle in with a good book (or many) include some of the other “little things” parents do that mean a lot to kids: listening, cuddling, and slowing down.
-Reading to kids also shows them that you care enough to give them your time, attention, and love.
+Reading to kids shows them that you care enough to give them your time, attention, and love.
 Time spent reading together can be both relaxing, as well as energizing.
 New stories can spark conversations and help kids share more about what they care about and what’s on their minds.
 This quality time can become a cornerstone of a daily routine when kids know that parents will give them their undivided attention.

 5. Play Their Games

 Play isn’t just about tossing a ball or helping with a puzzle.
 Kids appreciate games based on their particular interests.
-So, if dinosaurs are their “thing,” go a little bit above and beyond digging out the figurines from the toy box.
-Take play to the next level and get creative—even for just 30 minutes!
+So, if dinosaurs are their “thing,” go above and beyond digging out the figurines from the toy box.
+Take playing with them to the next level and get creative—even for just 30 minutes!
 Use whatever is available in the house to make a costume and put together a short, improvised dinosaur-themed play.
 Or sit down with the kids and ask them everything they love about dinosaurs.
 Print out pictures from the internet and start an art project or set up a dinosaur-themed scavenger hunt.
 Show the kids that you are interested in their passions and help them to explore them in fun and engaging ways.

 Sometimes, parents are so concerned about correcting children to help them succeed and grow; they forget about the power of positive affirmations.
 Kids need to hear—from the most important people in their lives—that they are resilient, capable, and lovable little humans.
-Let them know that they are loved exactly as they are, no matter what, by giving them positive affirmations like:
+Let them know that they are loved exactly as they are, no matter what, by giving your kids positive affirmations like: